How It Works: Two-Step Analysis

 Rental viable: cash flow > $200/mo AND cap rate > 6%.
 Marginal: cash flow > $50 OR cap > 4%.

 Buyer net-profit floors scale with the deal: viable ≥ 5% of ARV, marginal ≥ 3% of ARV (a $300k flip needs ~$15k net to be "viable"; a $150k flip only ~$7.5k).
+This is a real three-band system now — net profit sitting between the two floors reads MARGINAL even if gross profit and ROI both cleared their own bars cleanly.
 Adjustable in Settings.

-+18 mills if the seller is owner-occupied (investor loses the PRE school exemption).
-Toggle "Homestead (PRE)" next to the millage field.
++18 mills if currently homestead (investor loses the PRE school exemption).

-5mo light (<$15k repairs),
+5mo light (under 12%),

-6mo medium ($15-40k),
+6mo medium (12-27%),

 Closing costs β sell side: agent commission (default 5% β 2.5% listing + 2.5% buyer's agent, post-NAR) + Michigan transfer tax (0.86%, state $7.50/$1k + county $1.10/$1k, seller-paid) + seller title/settlement/misc ($750 flat).

-Buy side: cash buyer title insurance (scales with purchase price at 0.55%), settlement fee, and recording β minimum $800, maximum $2,000.
+Buy side: cash buyer title insurance (scales with purchase price at 0.55%), settlement fee, and recording β minimum $800, maximum $3,000.
 Title insurance is the variable component; settlement/recording are flat.
 All adjustable in Settings.

 Buyer net profit = gross − holding − agent commission − transfer tax − seller closing − buyer closing (what buyer walks away with).

-Rental expenses: taxes + insurance + 8% maintenance + 5% vacancy + 10% management.
+Rental expenses: taxes + insurance (standard rate × landlord multiplier, default 1.2x, since a long-term occupied policy differs from the flip's vacant/builder's-risk rate) + 8% maintenance + 5% vacancy + 10% management.

 All thresholds adjustable in Settings.